-Figure 10.
-Standardised catch per unit effort (CPUE) (solid line) for blocks AW45 and AW46 in the St Helens region relative to the geometric mean (dashed line).
+Figure 11.
+Standardised catch per unit effort (CPUE) (solid line) for blocks AW45 and AW46 relative to the geometric mean (dashed line).
 Error bars show the 95% confidence intervals for the standardised model.
-The horizontal grey line is the geometric mean of all the catch rate data.
+The horizontal grey line is the geometric mean of all years of catch rate data for these two blocks combined.

-Unstandardised mean annual CPUE decreases from north to south (region 1 to 9) along the east coast (Figure 11).
-This is consistent with observations from fishery-independent surveys and is important as it demonstrates a link between CPUE and density.
+We examined the trend in mean annual CPUE for each region over all years, standardising for the effects of year, diver ID and time of year (month) (Figure 12).
+Regional CPUE decreases from north to south (region 1 to 9).
+This is consistent with observations from fisheryindependent surveys and is important as it demonstrates a link between CPUE and density.
 This is evidence that CPUE provides value as an indicator for assessing this fishery despite issues around hyper-stability as noted previously.

-Figure 11.
-Latitudinal annual trend in CPUE from north (region 1) to south (region 9), unstandardised.
-Solid line is linear regression trend in data for annual latitudinal catch rate.
+Figure 12.
+Latitudinal annual trend in CPUE from north (region 1) to south (region 9), standardised (solid line) and unstandardised (dashed line), with red error bars representing the 95% confidence intervals for the standardised model.